Layr-Labs/hourglass-avs-template/README.md

 ### 1. AVS Logic

 Update the `avs/cmd/main.go` file to implement your offchain AVS logic.
-Additionally, update the contracts in `contracts/src` to add any additional logic (only if needed).
+Update the `TaskAVSRegistrar.sol` and `AVSTaskHook.sol` contracts in `contracts/src` to add any additional onchain logic (only if needed).

 ### 2. Build the AVS project